Leon Carnovsky: Other major professional accomplishments

 Later on in his career, issues surrounding international librarianship became of great concern to Carnovsky.
 He became an important consultant across the world, and conducted surveys of libraries in many different countries.
 As a consultant to the United Nations Educational, Scientific, and Cultural Organization (UNESCO), he advised the Israeli government on the potential opportunity to open a school for library education.
 Upon his recommendation in his report “Report on a Programme of Library Education in Israel,” the beginnings of a library education were built.
 After the completion of his work in Israel, UNESCO asked him to conduct a similar study in Greece; however, his recommendations were not followed in this case.

-Along with his constant analysis through library surveys, Carnovsky also held various board positions with the American Library Association (ALA), was President of the Association of American Library Schools, and received a Fulbright Grant to conduct a study of international public libraries.
+Along with his constant analysis through library surveys, Carnovsky also held various board positions with the American Library Association (ALA), was President of the Association of American Library Schools (now Association for Library and Information Science Education), and received a Fulbright Grant to conduct a study of international public libraries.
 During the time that Carnovsky served as the chairman of the ALA Committee on Accreditation, he spent his time travelling to libraries throughout the country to conduct accreditation visits.
 In his post as editor of the Library Quarterly, which he held from 1943 to 1961, Carnovsky became more well known for his contributions to international librarianship.

+He was honored by the American Library Association with the Melvil Dewey Medal in 1962 and the Joseph W. Lippincott Award in 1975.

+Publications

 Throughout his career, Carnovsky furthered the work of librarians in the United States and around the world by publishing many works that discussed the issues that were at the heart of librarianship.
 His extensive bibliography includes journal articles, reports, addresses, books, letters, biographies, and even a poem or two.
 According to a 1968 bibliography, some of his many works include: